developer-zebra/developer-zebra-site/src/emdk-for-android/7-6/samples/sigtools/index.md

 **OUTFILE -** (Optional) The output file name if '`JAVA`' is used as the OUTFORM

-OLD OLD OLD
-This sample demonstrates simultaneous scanning of multiple barcodes using capabilities in the Barcode/Scanning APIs introduced with EMDK for Android 6.8.
-These APIs work independently of any [Data Capture profiles](../../mx/data-capture/barcode).

 #### Notes

-* **This sample illustrates a single use-case** for implementing multi-barcode features; it is not a comprehensive example of the many ways this feature could be used.
+* **This sample illustrates a single use-case** for converting and/or extracting an app's signature file from the app for the purpose of developer validation and certification.
+This is not a comprehensive example of the many ways this feature could be implemented or used.
-* **DataWedge cannot be configured for data capture through Profile Manager** when using EMDK-A 6.8 and higher.
-Zebra recommends using the [DataWedge APIs](/datawedge/latest/guide/api/) instead.

 ##Requirements
-* Android Studio on a Mac or Windows PC with Android API 22 (or higher) installed.<br>See [EMDK Setup Guide](../../guide/setup) for help.
+* A Linux, macOS or Windows PC with Java execution environment installed
-* A supported Zebra Android device (see list above)
-* A scan target with two or more barcodes
+* A DER-formatted file or `.apk` from which to extract the signature

 ##Using Sample App

->**NOTE**: The appearance of sample app screens can vary by sample app version, Android version and screen size.
+>**NOTE**: The appearance of sample app screens can vary by operating system and Java version.

-**Before beginning, download, build and install the sample app**.<br> See the [Sample App Set-up Guide](../../guide/emdksamples_androidstudio) for help.
+**Before beginning, download the sample app** and make it visible on the host computer.

 1. **Launch the sample app**.
 It should appear similar to the image below:
   <img alt="image" style="height:400px" src="MultiBarcode.png"/>